Abiola Babes F.C.

-Abiola Babes was a Nigerian football team that played in Abeokuta.
-It was owned by Bashorun Moshood K Abiola and was promoted to the Nigeria First Division in 1984.
+Abiola Babes Football Club was a Nigerian football club that played in Abeokuta.
+It was owned by businessman Bashorun Moshood K Abiola.
+The team was promoted to the Nigeria First Division in 1984 and went on to be the FA Cup champions in 1985 and 1987.

 After a period of hiatus in the 1990s, the team reformed in May 2000 but was disbanded the next year for lack of funds.

 Their last game was in the 2001 Challenge Cup against NIPOST FC.